hasura/graphql-engine/docs/graphql/manual/postgres/triggers.rst

 **Refresh a materialized view when an author gets inserted:**

-Let's say we want to refresh :ref:`this materialized view<pg_function_example_two>` whenever a new author is inserted:
+Let's say we want to call :ref:`this function<pg_function_example_two>` to refresh a materialized view whenever a new author is inserted:

 .. code-block:: plpgsql